The representation of spacetime through time functions: Abstract

 \section{Abstract}

 The properties of the stable distance over stable spacetimes are used as a reference to propose a simplified, abstract notion of spacetime.
-The discussion shows that spacetime, with its topology, causal order and (upper semi-continuous) Lorentzian distance, can be introduced in a general and minimalistic way.
+Our analysis establishes that the fundamental structures of spacetime, namely its topology, causal order, and (upper semi-continuous) Lorentzian distance, can be derived from a general and minimalistic set of axioms.
 Specifically, it is shown that spacetime can be represented as nothing more than a family of functions defined over an arbitrary set, the functions being a posteriori interpreted as rushing time functions.
-The proof makes use of the product trick which reduces causality and metricity to causality in a space with one additional dimension, so leading to a kind of unification for the notions of time function and proper time.
+The proof makes use of the product trick which reduces causality and metricity to causality in a space with one additional dimension, so leading to a unification for the notions of time function and proper time.
 Ultimately, our results show that time fully characterizes spacetime.